Get in Touch

 Review what exists

-We assess the product or platform as it is today.
-This includes structure, user flows, data models, integrations, and key technical foundations.
+We evaluate the product or platform as it stands today.
+This includes the structure, user flows, data models, integrations, and key technical fundamentals.
 The goal is to understand how things actually work in practice, not how they were intended to work.

 03

-We document gaps, inconsistencies, risks, and improvement opportunities.
-Findings are prioritized by impact and urgency, separating critical blockers from medium- and low-impact issues to support clear decision-making.
+We document deficiencies, inconsistencies, risks, and opportunities for improvement.
+Findings are prioritized according to their impact and urgency, separating critical obstacles from medium- and low-impact issues to facilitate clear decision-making.

 04